hupili/python-for-data-and-media-communication-gitbook/assignments.md

 - [Hans Rosling tops TED](https://nbviewer.jupyter.org/github/17441781/hkbu-big-data-media/blob/master/homework3/HW3-analysis.ipynb) -- The notebook is in standard format and highly legible.
 Headlines (using `##`) present story points directly and follows a data-driven exploratory path.
 Hans Roslig is famous in creative data visualisation for social science.
 He is one of the top cited figures in data journalism courses.
 You should watch all his TED videos.
 - [Analysis of top 200 online novels](https://nbviewer.jupyter.org/github/DaisyZhongDai/hkbu-big-data-media/blob/master/homework3/Top%20200%20online%20novels.ipynb) -- Having **annotations** in bar chart and leveraging word cloud (beyond then course schedule) are two technical advantages.
 We encourage you to go beyond our class and find other useful libraries.
 You can learn with online samples and tutorials.
 The annotation of "mode (most frequent value) of book length" is newsworthy.
 It clearly shows that online novels follow certain pattern and may be an indicator of "factory production".
 However, histogram could be misleading sometimes, a serious researcher would checkout other alternatives of bin segments (size and boundary), but that is not required in assignment 3 as this is just a mini story.
 - [Chengdu scenic points](https://nbviewer.jupyter.org/github/marla322/hkbu-big-data-media/blob/master/HW3/pandas_chengdu.ipynb) -- The technical plus is to use `plotly`, which can generate interactive plots very easily.
 Those charts can also be published online using [GitHub Pages](https://github.com/hupili/python-for-data-and-media-communication-gitbook/blob/master/notes-week-00.md#github-pages). `Out[4]` and `Out[11]` could be improved, though.
 In the exploration stage, you may have some lengthy output cells.
-In the final product notebook, you can use `.head()`, `.tail()` or list-slicing to only present a few smaple data.
+In the final product notebook, you can use `.head()`, `.tail()` or list-slicing to only present a few sample data.
 That improves the legibility.

 ## Notes on Bonus Question